Menu

 Interviews will use the Multiple Mini Interview (MMI) format in which applicants are interviewed at up to 6 consecutive stations with 5 minutes for each interaction.

-UNDF Approximately 200 applicants will be interviewed for 100 places.
-Interview offers will be made in September 2022, with the MMI delivered via an online platform.
-There will be at least seven stations with a single interviewer/assessor per station
+Approximately 200-250 applicants will be interviewed for 100 places.
+Interview offers will be made in September 2024.

-UWA Structured interviews will be held in Perth, and are expected to take place within the period 24 September to 8 October.
+Structured interviews will be held in Perth and are expected to take place within the period 23 September to 5 October.
 Applicants will need to be prepared to attend their interview in Perth, in person.
 Please note that not all dates within the period will be available.

-MQ Interviews will be conducted in the Multiple Mini Interview (MMI) format, which will see applicants rotate through a series of short interview stations.
-MMIs for domestic applicants will be face-to-face on Saturday 23 September 2023.
+Interviews will be conducted in the Multiple Mini Interview (MMI) format, which will see applicants rotate through a series of short interview stations.
 International applicants will be offered a modified MMI conducted via videoconference.
+MMIs for domestic applicants will be face-to-face on Saturday 28 September 2024.

 Check out our Guide to Medicine MMIs: Multiple Mini-Interviews for more detailed information.